junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 Seema held an umbrella in one hand, the other clasping Sami's, when they buried her husband's coffin.

-Matt, Foggy, and Karen stood under a tree in a farther distance, didn't carry umbrellas, didn't walk up to talk.
+Matt, Foggy, and Karen stood under a tree at a far distance, didn't carry umbrellas, didn't walk up to talk.
 There were no words.

-Flowers were rested gentled atop the casket.
-Seema shook hands with unfamiliar but polite colleagues of her husband's, the boy clung to the edge of his mother's cloth, hiding behind her.
+Flowers were placed gently atop the casket.
+Seema shook hands with unfamiliar but polite colleagues of her husband's, the boy clung to the edge of his mother's clothes, hiding behind her.

 "We should go," Foggy whispered after a while, offering an arm for Matt to take.
 A gesture they were used to.